WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     Returns the byte count of the data that was written.

-    Throws if the extensionId or fileName is invalid, or if the file's full pathName > 255 characters, or if the writeMode parameter is not one of the values listed above, or if the file's existence does not match the writeMode criteria listed above, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if the file's full pathName > 255 characters, or if the writeMode parameter is not one of the values listed above, or if the file's existence does not match the writeMode criteria listed above, or if there is an operating system error.

-###  deleteFile(extensionId, fileName)
+###  deleteFile(fileName)

-    Deletes the file with the given fileName in the directory for the given extensionId.
+    Deletes the file with the given fileName in the directory for the calling extension.

     Returns true if the file was deleted, or false if the file does not exist.

-    Throws if the extensionId or fileName is invalid, if the file's full pathName is > 255 characters, or if the file is not a Regular File, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    if the file's full pathName is > 255 characters, or if the file is not a Regular File, or if there is an operating system error.

-###  deleteDirectory(extensionId [, directoryName] [, recursive])
+###  deleteDirectory( [directoryName] [, recursive] )

-    Deletes the directory with the given directoryName in the directory for the given extensionId.
+    Deletes the directory with the given directoryName in the directory for the calling extension.

     If recursive is true, the directory and all it's contents are deleted.
 Throws if recursive is false or is not provided and the directory is not empty.

     The directoryName parameter is optional.
-If it is not provided, delete the directory for the given extensionId.
+If it is not provided, delete the directory for the calling extension.

     Returns true if the directory was deleted, or false if the directory does not exist.

-    Throws if the extensionId or directoryName is invalid, if the directory's full pathName is > 255 characters, or if the directory is not a Directory, or if recursive is false or not provided and the directory is not empty,
+    Throws if the directoryName is invalid,
+    if the directory's full pathName is > 255 characters, or if the directory is not a Directory, or if recursive is false or not provided and the directory is not empty,